The CORD-FLOW Library

 Kernel bypass has been famous for being the most optimal choice for high performance forwarding, but we also want to keep the Linux kernel exposed in different ways (because over time it has become quite flexible and performant).
 The network programmer is the one to chose the best strategy, or maybe combine the best of both worlds.
 Sometimes (for tunneling purposes, for example) it could be handy to interact even with the routing table of the IP stack.
 That is the reason we have also exposed the specific stack-inject flow point type.

-The custom flow point could serve as a skeleton for porting a new software or hardware target.
+The custom flow point could serve as a skeleton for porting a new software or hardware targets.
 Some examples could be: a new Linux character device, Windows NPCAP, kernel hooks, FPGAs/DPUs/SmartNICs, embedded devices like Ethernet interfaced over SPI, custom radio or laser links over highly-specialised digital interfaces.

 Event Hanlder